dhoerl/PhotoScrollerNetwork/README.txt

 To use this feature, you have to have the libturbojpeg.a libray (and headers).
 You have three options:

+1) use the installer for 1.2.0 from http://sourceforge.net/projects/libjpeg-turbo.
+I have not yet tested this but it should work.

-1) download my libjpeg-turbo-builder project and do a "Build" (it uses svn to pull the source).
+2) download my libjpeg-turbo-builder project and do a "Build" (it uses svn to pull the source).
 You'll need the latest autoconfig etc tools in this case.

-2) use the installer for 1.2.0 from http://sourceforge.net/projects/libjpeg-turbo.
-The downside is that it appears the ARM library didn't pull in the NEON turbo code, but for purposes of decoding the jpegs incrementally it hardly matters.
+This way you can build either latest svn or a tagged release.

-3) Use the libturbojpeg.a file I've included in this project (its 1.2.0)
+3) Use the libturbojpeg.a file I've included in this project (it's 1.2.0 that I build myself using the Xcode project as described above).

 Process: